What are Pronouns?

 Being gentle in the response is appropriate in these instances since we are operating under the assumption that this person did not know about the pronouns before the conversation.

-Misgendering is when someone intentionally uses the wrong pronoun for another person.
-When someone uses the wrong pronoun for someone else, it is a hurtful experience.
+Misgendering is when someone uses the wrong pronoun for another person.
+When someone uses the wrong pronoun for someone else, it is a hurtful experience whether it is intentional or unintentional.
 It is hurtful because it communicates that the person’s gender and experiences are not valid or respected.
 When someone is misgendered over and over, it can cause significant emotional pain.

 [Video-Pronouns by Cut]